RYRY1002/NewProjectTemplate-old/README.md

 Levels can be located in the main `Game` directory.

 * `Empty`
-  - As the name suggests, this level is empty.
+  - As the name suggests, this level is empty
 * `Level`
-  - This is the main level.
+  - This is the main level
 * `MainMenu`
   - This is the level featured in the main menu.
-It's the one with the sky.
+It's the one with the sky

 ### World Partition Grids
 * `Landscape`